YuxiaoLuo/yuxiaoluo.github.io/content/teaching/python_analytics/index.md

 ---

 ### Course Description
-This CIS3120 course, Programming for Analytics using Python ([GitHub repo](https://github.com/YuxiaoLuo/Analytics_Python)) ,introduces the aspects of programming that can support business analytics.
+This CIS3120 course, Programming for Analytics using Python ([GitHub repo](https://github.com/YuxiaoLuo/Analytics_Python)), introduces the aspects of programming that can support business analytics.
 The course covers hands-on issues in programming for analytics which include accessing data, creating informative data graphics, writing functions, debugging, and organizing and commenting code.
 Basic knowledge of Python is requried.

 ### Course Schedule
 Please follow the official syllabus and find the folder for each week.
 IPython Notebook file is included in each weekly folder.